Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Layers/LoadWebTiledLayer/readme.md

 ## About the data

-The basemap in this sample is provided by [Stamen Design](https://stamen.com/).
-Stamen publishes tiled services based on OpenStreetMap data with several unique styles applied.
+The basemap in this sample is provided by [ArcGIS Living Atlas of the World](https://www.arcgis.com/home/item.html?id=1e126e7520f9466c9ca28b8f28b5e500).
+ArcGIS Living Atlas of the World provides tiled services with several unique styles.

 ## Additional information